 FameLab Netherlands is organised in partnership with our national partners KNAW and VSNU.
-The heats are organised in partnership with six Dutch universities across the Netherlands: University of Groningen, Leiden University, Wageningen UR, TU Delft, University of Twente, TU Eindhoven, Utrecht University and University of Amsterdam.
+The heats are organised in partnership with seven Dutch universities across the Netherlands: University of Groningen, Leiden University, Wageningen UR, TU Delft, University of Twente, TU Eindhoven, Utrecht University and University of Amsterdam/AMC.
 Find out how to get involved in FameLab Netherlands!

 The UK is a centre of excellence for science communication and recognises that science accessibility to a non-scientific audience is an ever-growing priority for researchers worldwide.